 Latvia Country Report

 Latvia is likely to maintain an overall favourable-to-businesses tax environment and increase regulatory predictability.
 The government will likely continue to reduce the administrative burden, as administration is often inefficient, with long processing times and demands for bribes.
 Exerting influence by the legislature and executive could be observed in the judiciary.
 Despite anti-graft measures, implementation remains patchy, but is likely to improve.
 More corruption investigations are probable.
 Full privatisations in the energy, forestry and defence sectors are unlikely as this is prohibited by law.
 The country's infrastructure is good in regional terms, but still underdeveloped by West European standards.
 Labour strikes are peaceful and unlikely to cause business disruption.
 Risk of strikes in the healthcare sector is moderate.

 There are no known terrorist organisations in Latvia and the domestic terrorist threat is low.
 Nevertheless, Latvia's membership to the Schengen zone makes terrorists' movements in and out of the country easier, increasing the overall terrorism score to moderate.
 Potential targets include NATO military assets and exercises, foreign embassies, and busy tourist or shopping hubs.
 Cyber-attacks against critical infrastructure and governmental bodies, perpetrated by Russian or pro-Russian individuals or groups are likely, especially around NATO and Russian military exercises in the Baltic region and around events such as Latvia's Independence day in November.

-Although Russia is unlikely to undertake a direct military offensive, the Kremlin will continue to seek to destabilise Latvian authorities by hybrid warfare tactics (cyber attacks, propaganda, and economic coercion).
+Although Russia is unlikely to undertake a direct military offensive, it will probably continue to seek to destabilise Latvian authorities by hybrid warfare tactics (cyber attacks, propaganda, and economic coercion).
 Airspace and maritime border incursions by Russia are likely to persist.
 NATO has a de-facto permanent presence in the three Baltic countries.
 Latvia's concerns about Russian expansionism have led to increased defence spending.
 From 2018 to 2020, Latvia allocated 2% of GDP for defence – the NATO defence spending target– up from 1.7% of GDP in 2017.